redn1x/redn1x/README.md

 ## Currently:

-- 🔭 I’m working on AWS Certifications Certifications and Automation
+- 🔭 I’m working on AWS Certifications,Cloud security and Automation
-- 🌱 I’m learning Databricks
 - 👯 I’m looking to collaborate on Cloud Computing
 - 📫 How to reach me francis.delgado01@gmail.com
 - 💬 Ask me about Python, Terraform , Azure and AWS